kbrsh/sold/README.md

-    }) // set custom data for blog .template("template") // set location for the template .source("src") // set the source for where the markdown files are stored (default is src) .postSource("posts") // set the directory posts will be in (inside of the source directory) (default is posts) .destination("build") // set destination path for build files (default is build) .build() // build when everything is done
+    }) // set custom data for blog .template("template") // set location for the template .source("src") // set the source for where the markdown files are stored (default is src) .destination("build") // set destination path for build files (default is build) .build() // build when everything is done
 ```